city

 Add info on Linkedin

-4. Once you have completed all of the sections and are satisfied with your description and tags, click the 'Publish' button, and your company page will go live.
+4. Once you have completed all of the sections of the LinkedIn company page and are satisfied with your description and tags, click the 'Publish' button, and your profile will go live.

 Create your Linkedin business page

-You can always update your page as your business grows or changes.
+You can always update your profile as your business grows or changes.

-What good is a professional headshot if you have a bland, boring background photo behind it?
-Don't undermine your investment in a professional photoshoot by selecting a generic image.
-Your cover photo should create a good first impression.
+What good is a professional profile photo if you have a bland, boring background photo behind it?
+Don't undermine your investment in a quality headshot photo or professional photoshoot by selecting a generic image.
+Your profile photo should create a good first impression.
 Make sure yours looks friendly and professional.

 When selecting your LinkedIn background banner photo, find something vibrant and professional.
 Avoid dark photos that are difficult to make out.
 Also, choose something that reflects your beliefs or values while conveying that you possess abundant legal expertise.